Eswar133/guest-onboarding/README.md

 # Guest Onboarding System

-A web-based application to manage hotels and guest details.
-The system provides a platform for hotel admins to add hotels, generate QR codes for each hotel, and for guests to fill out forms via QR code landing pages.
+A comprehensive web application to manage hotels and guest information.
+The system provides features for hotel administrators to manage hotels and their guests efficiently, with QR code-based onboarding and a user-friendly interface.

 ---

 ## Features

 1. **Admin Panel**:
-   - Add new hotels with logos.
+   - Add, view, and edit hotels with logos.
-   - View all registered hotels in a table.
-   - Generate unique QR codes for each hotel.
+   - Generate unique QR codes for hotels.
-   - QR codes redirect to hotel-specific landing pages.
+   - Manage and view registered guests.

 2. **Guest Panel**:
+   - Access hotel-specific landing pages via QR codes.
-   - Fill out a form with personal details, purpose of visit, and stay dates.
+   - Fill out personalized forms with details like name, purpose, stay dates, and more.
-   - View a thank-you page after submission.
+   - View a confirmation page after submission.

 3. **Authentication**:
-   - Sign up and log in as Admin or Guest.
+   - Role-based sign-up and login (Main Admin, Guest Admin).

-4. **Dynamic Routes**:
+4. **Dynamic Routing**:
-   - Hotel-specific routes for QR code landing pages.
+   - Generate and access unique hotel routes for QR code functionality.

-5. **Responsive UI**:
+5. **Enhanced User Experience**:
+   - Modern, responsive UI with a dark theme.
-   - Modern, mobile-friendly design using CSS.
+   - Mobile-friendly design for ease of use.

 ---

 ## Technologies Used

-- **Frontend**: EJS (Embedded JavaScript Templates), HTML, CSS
+- **Frontend**: EJS (Embedded JavaScript Templates), HTML, CSS, Bootstrap
 - **Backend**: Node.js, Express.js
 - **Database**: MongoDB
 - **QR Code Generation**: `qrcode` npm package